For as long as she can remember, Jessica Trimberger has lived with anxiety. “I find it hard to be motivated and am generally jittery,” she says.

 Some people believe that once binaural beats introduce a new frequency to your brain, your brain waves feel compelled to sync to it, effectively launching you into a different “brain state.”

 Your brain has five different types of waves.
-Generally speaking, low-frequency waves are linked to “delta” and “theta” states which can boost relaxation and improve sleep.
-Higher frequencies reportedly boost your brain waves into a “gamma” state which may make you more alert, focused, or better able to recall memories.
+Generally speaking, low-frequency waves are linked to “delta” and “” states which can boost relaxation and improve sleep.
+Higher frequencies your brain waves into a “” state which may make you more alert, focused, or better able to recall memories.

 Mid-range frequencies have been linked to attention.
 Your brain moves into an “alpha” state when your focus turns inward (as in meditation) and a “beta” state when your attention is tuned to the world around you.